d4rr3ll/adventofcode/2024/README.md

 To use each of the solutions, open your puzzle input for each day in the browser, open the javascript console in Chrome (opt-cmd-J), and then paste either `part1.js` or `part2.js` into the console and press enter.

-To test each script locally just run it with node. e.g. from the root directory of this repo, run then following in a shell.
+To test each script locally just run it with `node`. e.g. from the root directory of this repo, run then following in a shell (you need to have `node` installed)
 ```shell
 node 2024/day/4/part1.js
 ```